- Submitting the thesis

 Permanent binding will only be carried out after the examination process is complete and your thesis has been classified as passed, as explained in the section on the examination process.
 See the section below on final binding.

-- Doctoral theses - doctoral candidates must submit three temporary bound copies of their thesis.
+- Doctoral theses - doctoral candidates must submit a PDF and relevant number of temporary bound copies of their thesis.

 Rule 10: Degree of Doctor by Research, Section 11(c)

-- Master theses - master candidates must submit three temporary bound copies of their thesis.
+- Master theses - master candidates must submit a PDF and relevant number of temporary bound copies of their thesis.

 Rule 11: Master's Degrees by Research, Section 11(c)